Energy

 Libya and Mexico, oil suppliers

-However, the Hormuz crisis is indeed felt in the arrival of oil to Spain, however little it may be.
-According to the March report from the Corporation of Strategic Reserves of Petroleum Products (Cores), published this Tuesday, crude oil imports from the Middle East fell by 54.6% in the month in which the United States and Israel attacked Iran, when compared to what had happened in March of the previous year.
+However, the Hormuz crisis is indeed noticeable in the arrival of oil to Spain, however little it may be.
+According to the March report from the Corporation of Strategic Reserves of Petroleum Products (Cores), published this Tuesday, crude oil imports from the Middle East fell by 54.6% in the month when the United States and Israel attacked Iran, compared to what had happened in March of the previous year.
 In particular, the decrease in oil from Iraq stands out.
 In any case, they represent 4.8% of the total oil imported, while a year ago they accounted for 9.2%.

 Cargando